fictorial/redis-node-client/README.md

 ## Status

-This project is a little out of date.
-I'm not personally using Node.js nor Redis at the moment since they are both in a pretty good state of flux.
-I'll wait until they reach 1.0 and update this project.
-Apparently callbacks are all sorts of fux0red since I last looked at this.

-* The full Redis command specification is supported as of June 17, 2009.
+* The full Redis 1.0 command specification is supported.
 * All tests pass (see above though)
 * See the TODO file for known issues.